kolafish/tantivy/JSON_ORDER_BY_DESIGN.md

 Under the hood, fast fields store values in a compact, columnar format.
 For single-valued fields, this allows for constant-time retrieval of a value given a document ID.
 For multi-valued fields (like an array of tags), it stores a flattened list of all values along with a separate offset index to map document IDs to their corresponding range of values.

 ### How Fast Fields Enable Sorting
-Sorting requires efficiently accessing the values of the `ORDER BY` field for the documents that match the query's `WHERE` clause.
+Sorting requires efficiently accessing the values of the `ORDER BY` field for the documents that match the query.
 Fast fields are essential for this.
 The `TopDocs` collector, which manages sorting, uses fast fields to retrieve these values directly without having to re-read and parse data from other parts of the index (like the inverted index or stored fields).

 ### The Limitation: No Direct Sorting on `bytes` Fields
 A key challenge is that Tantivy's `TopDocs` collector does not natively support sorting on raw `bytes` fields.
 The collector is primarily designed to work with numeric types and specifically uses a `u64_collector` to read fast field data.